The House system is an important part of life at Warwick School and aims to:

 Ensure that all pupils are known as individuals and provide an additional support network

 Throughout the year the Houses participate in a range of competitions of a sporting, intellectual and artistic nature.
-Pupils also earn points for their houses when they are awarded credits.
+Pupils also earn points for their houses when they are awarded commendations.
 At the end of the year the Cock House Cup is awarded to the House with the most points.

-The House System at Warwick School started in 1897, when the houses were imaginatively labelled A, B, C and D. D was for day boys, and A, B and C were parallel divisions of School House, for the boarders.
+The House System at Warwick School started in 1897, when the houses were imaginatively labelled A, B, C and D. D was for day pupils, and A, B and C were parallel divisions of School House, for the boarders.

 In 1902 most of the houses were re-named after the house-masters of the time: Liddell, Davies, Tomas, Sill and Town.
 These names didn’t last long, either, because all the staff were sacked when the school went bankrupt in 1906.